mlederbauer/NMRcraft/README.md

 make install
 ```

+(You might need to run `pip install poetry` after creating a venv first.)

 You are now ready to start development on your project!
 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.